 This hike starts with a big climb up to Pleasanton Ridge, but the best part is a loop through the peaceful, open hills of the park’s interior.
 This little-visited part of the park is gorgeous on a sunny spring day.
 There are also some spectacular views over Pleasanton from the ridgetop.

-About half of the hike is wooded but the interior of the park can get hot in summer.
+The climb to the ridge is wooded, but the interior of the park can get hot in summer.

 To reach the trailhead, take Old Foothill Blvd from its northern end, just north of the Alviso Adobe (don’t try to pull directly into the Alviso Adobe lot; the road is one-way and you won’t be able to reach the trailhead from there).

-The Courdet Trail starts out in an open field but soon enters a pleasant oak woodland.
-The gradient isn’t entirely consistent and there are a few steep but short bits.
+The Courdet Trail starts out with a steep climb through an open field, but soon enters a pleasant oak woodland.
+The trail is quite popular; on a nice spring weekend you might see 2–4 groups a minute, and the trail is wide and smooth from heavy use.
+The gradient isn’t consistent, with two steep but short bits.
 There are a few glimpses of the suburbs below through breaks in the trees, including one pretty good view near the top, but unfortunately there aren’t really impressive, sweeping views during the climb.

 At the ridgetop, the trail emerges from the woods.

-For the full hike, turn left onto the ridgetop dirt road and then after about 50 yards turn right onto a narrow singletrack trail.
-There’s a dramatic change in the feel of the hike as the trail descends off the ridge: the dense shady woods give way to open, grassy hillsides and the traffic noise quickly fades away.
-There are also a lot fewer people in this area.
+Turn left onto the ridgetop dirt road and then after about 50 yards turn right onto a narrow singletrack trail.
+There’s a dramatic change in the feel of the hike as the trail descends into the interior valley, which is the nicest part of the park.
+The dense shady woods give way to open, grassy hillsides, and the traffic noise fades away as views of the Tri-Valley cities give way to views of the verdant, undeveloped interior of the park.
+There are a lot fewer people on the trails in this area.

 At the bottom of the singletrack, turn left onto the Shady Creek Trail.
 On the map it looks like it would be better to turn right and continue along the ridge, but there’s actually more climbing that way and it’s not nearly as scenic.